R0mainSR/BackwardsSMBU/README.md

 **Q : How to play this hack ?**

-A : Since v1.1, I puted a readme.txt with setup guides for emulator and console.
+A : Since v1.1, I put a readme.txt with setup guides for emulator and console.
 Read it.

 **Q : The game crashes on loading.**

 A : If the game crashes on loading, it seems you use an old version of nsmbu (1.0.0, 1.1.0, 1.2.0).
 If you want to play on these versions, delete a folder named "layout" and reload the hack, the vanilla logo will show up but the hack will work perfectly.
 If you are on 1.3.0 you don't need to do that.

-**Q : I founded a bug or I have an idea...**
+**Q : I found a bug or I have an idea...**

 A : You can go [here](https://github.com/R0-main/Backwards-Super-Mario-Bros.-U/issues) to report bugs or request features/suggestions.